-If you are a New Mexico food stamp recipient and have a sick or injured indoor pet cat that needs non emergency veterinary attention, we may be able to help.
-To qualify, in addition to receiving food stamps, you (and your cat) must meet all of the eligibility requirements of our spay/neuter program and your cat must already be sterilized.
-And – you or anyone in your household – may not have sought veterinary help from us before — as this is a one‐cat, one‐household, one‐treatment program.
+To qualify you must meet all of the eligibility requirements of our spay/neuter program and – in addition – the head of the household must be a New Mexico food stamp recipient.
+And you or anyone in your household may not have sought veterinary help from us before as this is a one‐cat, one‐household, one‐treatment program.